ToriLarson/Sprint2/README.md

 ### SQLite Studio

-After trying a few queries in SQLite and after some research I downloaded SQLite Studio.
+After trying a few queries in SQLite and after some research I downloaded SQLiteStudio.

 I began by creating a new database.
-I then created a graph from scratch to upload my table into -
+I then created a database and imported my CSV file.